Student Refugee Advisory Service

 1. Application form (including data protection consent, pages 1–3)

 2. Motivation letter (max.
-2 pages, within the form)
+2 pages, within the application form)

 3. Academic reference from a teaching staff member of Goethe University: template: Academic report by a teacher